RaptorRepack/MSDX/Readme.md

 • This MSDX Software All Data Found On Microsoft Servers.

-• If You Interested To My Repack Then Install This MSDX Software.
+• If You Interested To My Repack Then Install This MSDX Repack Software.

 • This MSDX Software Software Fully Open Source Software And This Software All Data Available Only For My GitHub Page or Microsoft Webpage.